AUTOMOTIVE LIDAR 2023 – ONLINE

 Understanding these market developments as well as the implementation of related new technologies is at the core of Yole Group’s memory activity.

-To fully understand the memory industry’s evolution including latest technology innovations and wafer/unit/$ market developments, alongside the main players’ strategy (investment/capex, revenues, market shares, alliances, M&A), Yole Group’s memory teams monitor the major memory components including NAND, DRAM, MRAM, PCM, ReRam, etc. Yole Group’s analyses also cover the packaging platform for memory applications as well as solutions for system integration.
+To fully understand the memory industry’s evolution, including the latest technology innovations and market developments in terms of wafers, units, and revenue, alongside the main players’ strategy (investment/CAPEX, revenues, market shares, alliances, M&A), Yole Group’s memory teams monitor the major memory components including NAND, DRAM, MRAM, PCM, ReRam, etc. Our analyses also cover the packaging platform for memory applications as well as solutions for system integration.

 In addition, our teams also look at developments in the embedded memory market.
 As memory manufacturing advances, it prompts a need for new embedded memory technologies.
-These evolutions are impacting both the supply chain as well as the OEMs.
+These evolutions are impacting both the supply chain and the OEMs.

 By combining market, strategy and technology analyses with teardowns and reverse costing capabilities, we have a unique approach to helping you make sense of the memory business.